 How do I stop co-sleeping?

 When the time comes for you to stop co-sleeping, there are a few different strategies you can use.
-If Baby has just grown out of it, and all you probably need to do is set her up in her new bed and carry over your bedtime routine.
-There might be an adjustment period where she comes back to your bed out of habit, but you can just gently guide her back to her own bed.
+If Baby has just grown out of it, and all you probably need to do is set them up in their new bed and carry over your bedtime routine.
+There might be an adjustment period where they come back to your bed out of habit, but you can just gently guide them back to their own bed.

 If ending the co-sleeping arrangement isn’t Baby‘s idea, it might be a little more difficult.
-Talk to her about why she is going to be sleeping in her own room or bed now.
-Say that you’ll still see her every night and every morning and that you’re excited for her to be a big girl in the new room or bed.
+Talk to them about why they are going to be sleeping in their own room or bed now.
+Say that you’ll still see them every night and every morning and that you’re excited for them to be a big child in the new room or bed.
 Most children will accept being moved to their own beds at age 2 or 3.

-If Baby needs help with the transition, you can start by moving her to a temporary bed (futon, air mattress, etc.) in your room and eventually move Baby to her own bed.
+If Baby needs help with the transition, you can start by moving them to a temporary bed (futon, air mattress, etc.) in your room and eventually move Baby to their own bed.
 A special stuffed animal or a nightlight might be helpful in the transition.
 Sweet dreams!

 - Boyse, Kyla.
 “Sleep Problems.
 Michigan Medicine.
 University of Michigan.
 November 2010.
 Web.